Richard-zhang/aadml/README.md

   * type bool - support logical operation
   * type float - support floating point operation
 - [x] remove one/zero
-- [ ] add erf as an operator
+- [x] add erf as an operator
+- [ ] generalise visual to debug intermidate states of computational graphs
 - [ ] complete support for max/min
 - [ ] add if-then-else
-- [ ] generalise visual to debug intermidate states of computational graphs
 - [ ] monte carlo pricing
-* think about how recursion-scheme can come into plays
+- [ ] think about how recursion-scheme can come into plays
-* Add more constraints on GADTs